plantainbread/OpenCV-Facial-Recognition-Project/README.md

 # OpenCV-Facial-Recognition-Project
+Fun little program I made to be used later for a raspberry pi project, but I also placed the code here for anyone interested :)

 Algorithm using the cv2 library, os, and python image library to detect and recognize human faces.

-I intended on using this code for a later project I planned using a raspberry pi.
-However, I did decide to upload it here for anyone who is interested.
+My OpenCV-Python is version 4.8.0.74

 *install any necessary packages before running the code, they are stated at imports at the top of the code*